-It’s also important to spread protein out throughout the day instead of eating most of it at one sitting.
-That’s because your body uses protein most efficiently when you eat a minimum of 20 grams at a time, though you probably don’t need more than 30-35 grams.10
+It’s also important to spread out your protein throughout the day instead of eating most of it at one sitting.
+That’s because your body uses protein best when you eat a minimum of 20 grams at a time, though you probably don’t need more than 30-35 grams.10

 Our list of low-carb vegan protein foods shows you how to get the right amounts of the right kinds of plant protein.